mlefree/apc_mini_x/README.md

 ---

-*Made for Ableton Live 11 • Hit the pads, loop the beats*
+*Compatible with Ableton Live 9+ (tested with Live 12) • Hit the pads, loop the beats*